jhylin/Portfolio-projects/README.md

 * Phenotypes associated with rare diseases
 * COVID-19 antivirals in phase 3 clinical trials

-If there are anything that is incorrect or missed, please vist [my portfolio blog](https://jhylinportfolio.wordpress.com/project-type/data-analytics/) and leave a comment as I'd love to hear any constructive feedbacks so I can learn and improve, many thanks.
+If there are anything that is incorrect, missed or more to be added, please vist [my portfolio blog](https://jhylinportfolio.wordpress.com/project-type/data-analytics/) and leave a comment as I'd love to hear any feedbacks so I can learn and improve (ideally constructive ones please), many thanks.